Fish Pose

 Fish Pose Variations

-To help you gradually build more flexibility to perform this pose with your legs in Lotus position one day, start by sitting in the easy cross-legged posture, or Swastikasana.
+To help you gradually build more flexibility to perform this pose with your legs in Lotus position, start by sitting in the easy cross-legged posture, or Swastikasana.
 Here your right ankle is under your left thigh, and your left ankle is under your right knee.

 Then lean back and practice the rest of Fish Pose as described above.
 This way, you start to loosen your thighs and hips.
 After you come out, remember to repeat this pose again while crossing your legs the other way.